mspencedm/Software-Dev-DnD/Locations/Arventia.md

 ## Current State

 Arventia is in this time of rebuilding.
-IT seems like every city is mroe stand alone.
+It seems like every city is more stand alone.
 Maybe regions are now starting to establish?
 Maybe players can join in that process as they get higher level and their respect grows they could be part of making those decisions.

 ### Historical